 Often, the root cause of these types of challenges is the top management.
-If senior managers fail at the top-down communication, even a good strategy will not work if not integrated into the actual ways of working.
+If senior managers fail at the top-down communication, even a good strategy won't work if not integrated into the actual ways of working.

-Because senior leaders are often the ones who make the decisions, making active communication and engagement a priority can help motivating people into more active innovation.
+Because senior leaders are often the ones making the decisions, prioritizing active communication and engagement can help motivate people to be more active.
 When your employees are aware of the goal and purpose, as in, why you’re doing what you do, it will make the long-term commitment much easier.

 To integrate innovation into the ways of working, you might want to consider partnering with your key people and set individual goals that support your innovation strategy.
 Providing clear direction and guidance can help you to make innovation a part of your everyday work.

-Last but not least, to be able to tell how your innovation strategy works in practice, you should be able to measure in a systematic manner.
-Picking the optimal metrics and setting the right expectations on which to be measured helps monitoring your progress.
+Last but not least, to be able to tell how your innovation strategy works in practice, you should be able to measure it in a systematic manner.
+Picking the optimal metrics and setting the right expectations helps monitor your progress.

 Systematic measuring is the only way to be able to adapt to changes to achieve better outcomes in the future.
 So, don’t do it in a silo, but aim for bigger impact by making a systematic measuring a part of your innovation strategy.

 Innovation strategy is about making the best educated choice between a number of feasible options.
 To succeed in developing the best possible innovation strategy for you, you need to identify and map your best possible strategic choices required to win.